Kaylier/Factorio-advanced-circuit-network/Readme.md

 ## Known bugs
 - signal-everything, signal-anything and signal-each resets to no signal.
-These are invalid signals and shouldn't show, but I don't know how to hide them.
+These are invalid signals and shouldn't be shown, but I don't know how to hide them.

 ## License